 Start your gap year off on an adventure with a purpose...
 Immerse yourself in an experiential learning odyssey on shore in Cape Cod and at sea aboard a sailing research vessel.
-Develop lifelong leadership and teamwork skills while completing an epic ocean passage from the temperate shores of New England to the tropical islands of the Caribbean.
+Develop lifelong leadership and teamwork skills while completing an epic ocean passage from the temperate shores of New England to warm waters of the Florida Keys.
 Join a network of 8,500+ SEA alumni who consistently stand out from the crowd on college, internship, and job applications.

 Gap Year: Atlantic Odyssey